willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
 For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.

-If the firmware update process is getting stuck, and there has been no progress for more than about five minutes:
+If the firmware update process is getting stuck, and there has been no progress for more than five minutes:
-* Unplug all of your other USB devices temporarily, and retry the firmware update
+* Unplug all of your other USB devices temporarily and retry the firmware update.
-* Connect your Samsung headset to a different USB 3.0 port on your PC
+* Connect your Samsung headset to a different USB 3.0 port on your PC.
-* If you have any software installed that may interfere with firmware updates, for example, Gigabyte's AORUS App Center, please try disabling and/or uninstalling them first
+* Disabling and/or uninstall any software installed that may interfere with firmware updates, like Gigabyte's AORUS App Center.
-* Try using a different PC to perform the Samsung headset firmware update
+* Use a different PC to perform the Samsung headset firmware update.

 ## Problems with your motion controllers